isapego/isapego.github.io/_posts/2017-03-15-Continuous-Queries-in-Apache-Ignite-CPP-1-9.md

 Press any key to exit.
 ```

 That's all for today.
-You can find a complete code [in GitHub](https://github.com/isapego/isapego.github.io/tree/master/snippets/continuous_queries_1_9.cpp).
+You can find a complete code at [GitHub](https://github.com/isapego/isapego.github.io/tree/master/snippets/continuous_queries_1_9.cpp).

 Next time I'm going to write more about C++ API of Apache Ignite.